Linuxfabrik/lfops/roles/shared/README.md

 * Parameters of `request-reboot.yml`:

     * `shared__reboot_reason`: Mandatory.
 Spool file name, by convention the role name.
     * `shared__reboot_detail`: Mandatory.
 What changed, in lower case.
-Goes into the notification mail and into the message the operator sees.
+Goes into the notification mail, followed by the name of the calling role, and into the message the operator sees.

 `clone-lib-repo.yml`